 Presentation of application of Cartorios data used for estimating subnational excess deaths in Brazil.
 Slides include links to download publicly available data. - Characteristics and outcomes of pregnant women admitted to hospital with confirmed SARS-CoV-2 infection in UK: national population-based cohort study (June 2020)

 Population based study in UK monitoring maternal, neonatal, and stillbirth outcomes in when infected with SAR-CoV-2.
-Initial data shows limited impact on stillbirth and neonatal deaths but note that monitoring for pregnancy outcomes is needed.
+Initial data shows limited impact on stillbirth and neonatal deaths but note that monitoring for pregnancy outcomes is needed. - How Many Infants May Have Died in Low-Income and Middle-Income Countries in 2020 Due to the Economic Contraction Accompanying the COVID-19 Pandemic?
+(August 2021) Mortality Projections Based on Forecasted Declines in Economic Growth.

 Direct deaths from COVID-19